AlizeDeMatas/ccm_benchmate/docs/api_ref/reference/apis_ref.md

 def __init__()
 ```

-constructor for the UniProt class, which is used to gather data from the UniProt API. and process it in a readable format.
+constructor for the UniProt class, which is used to gather data from the UniProt API and process it in a readable format.

 <a id="uniprot.UniProt.search"></a>